UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 #### Question
 {:.no_toc}

-*Do you think this is the number of genes?*
+*Do you think this is the number of regionss & genes?*

+- Tyr using the above commands without the `-c` to inspect the results.
 - Try searching for the number of coding DNA sequences using the same approach (i.e. CDS) & then add the two numbers?
 - *Is this more than the total number of features we found earlier?*
 - *Can you think of a way around this using regular expressions?*

-Some of the occurrences of the word *gene* appears in many lines which are not genes.
+Some of the occurrences of the word *gene* or *region* appear in lines which are not genes or regions.
 We could restrict the search to one of the tab-separated fields by including a white-space character in the search.
 The command:

 ```
-egrep -n '\sgene\s' GCF_000182855.2_ASM18285v1_genomic.gff | wc -l
+egrep '\sgene\s' GCF_000182855.2_ASM18285v1_genomic.gff | wc -l
 ```

 will give a different result again as now we are searching for the word gene surrounded by white-space.

+Note that we've also used the pipe here to count results using the `wc` command.
+We could have also used `egrep` with the `-c` flag set.

 ### Using `cut`